top of page

 Worksite Occupational Rehabilitation / Ease back: Occupational Therapists can provide services to people who have been away from the workplace due to injury or illness, to allow for a safe and successful transition in hours and duties upon return to an individual’s pre-injury job.

-Ergonomic Training: On-site ergonomics training can be completed to educate employees regarding principals of proper body mechanics while completing job tasks.
+Ergonomic Training: On-site ergonomics training can be completed to educate employees regarding principles of proper body mechanics while completing job tasks.

-Post-Offer Employment Testing: Employment testing aids employers to establish a baseline physical functioning of their employees.
-These assessments aid to decrease workplace accidents, by ensuring that new employees can physically complete their job.
+Post-Offer Employment Testing: Employment testing aids employers in establishing a baseline physical functioning of their employees.
+These assessments help decrease workplace accidents by ensuring that new employees can physically complete their jobs.

 Workplace Safety Audit: A workplace audit is designed to decrease workplace accidents and lost workdays due to injury is essential to the bottom line of any business.

-Progressive Goal Attainment Program (PGAP): Progressive Goal Attainment Program (PGAP) is a 10 week intervention program that is aimed to reduce psychosocial barriers to rehabilitation progress, promote re-integration into life role activities, increase quality of life and facilitate a return to work.
+Progressive Goal Attainment Program (PGAP): Progressive Goal Attainment Program (PGAP) is a 10-week intervention program that is aimed at reducing psychosocial barriers to rehabilitation progress, promoting re-integration into life role activities, increasing quality of life and facilitating a return to work.

 Home Assessment: Occupational Therapists are specifically trained to evaluate a home environment and make recommendations to reduce disability, promote independence and increase quality of life.